Let’s take a look at

 This includes:

-- Demographic and interest data as well as device type, carrier, city and state information from third party data providers
+- Demographic and interest data 8 as well as device type, carrier, city and state information from third-party data providers

-Fraud InformationThis includes risk scores and related indicators we obtain from third party data providers to help us identify fraudulent transactions.
+11. Fraud informationThis includes risk scores and other indicators we receive from companies that help us identify fraud.

 How does Verizon use information?